Giardiniera, or mixed pickled vegetables, are usually referred to in Italy simply as sottaceti, literally meaning "under vinegar."

 - 1 quart/1 liter white-wine vinegar (plus more, as needed)

 - 1 tablespoon salt

 - 10 ounces/250 g pearl onions (peeled and soaked in cold water for 1 hour)

 - 10 ounces/250 g carrots (peeled and cut into rounds or sticks)

 - 10 ounces/250 g celery (stripped of filaments and cut into small chunks)

-- Pour the vinegar into a large, non-reactive pot (such as stainless steel, glass, or enameled cast iron—do not use an aluminum or uncoated iron or cast-iron pot to avoid unpleasantly metallic-tasting, not to mention unhealthy, pickles) and set over high heat with the bay leaves, cloves, peppercorns, and salt and bring to a boil.
+- Pour the vinegar into a large, non-reactive pot (such as stainless steel, glass, or enameled cast iron—do not use an aluminum or uncoated iron or cast-iron pot to avoid unpleasantly metallic-tasting pickles) and set over high heat with the bay leaves, cloves, peppercorns, and salt and bring to a boil.